TheRensselaerIDEA/HEALS2/risk_browser/README.md

 The two scripts `ui.R` and `server.R` contain all of the browser's code.
 You need both of them in the same directory to run it.

 The `analytic` subdirectory contains all of the NHANES datasets used for the browser.
-The dataset structure was designed to be easily usable in the browser, so there's a lot of redundant variables in them.
+The dataset structure was designed to be usable by the browser with minimal data transformations, so there's a lot of redundant variables in them.

 The file `allNames.csv` contains the full names of all the NHANES variables.

 # Areas for improvement

 - The browser is currently very fragile with respect to failure.
-It should have better handling of degenerate precision cohorts and incomplete analytic sets.
+It should have better handling of degenerate (i.e. empty) precision cohorts and incomplete analytic sets.

-- Because `server.R` relies heavily on `shiny::reactive` functions, a number of expensive calculations are repeated.
+- Because `server.R` relies heavily on `shiny::reactive` functions, a number of expensive modeling calculations are repeated.
 This can probably be fixed by rewriting the script to instead use `shiny::observeEvent` functions.

 - Selected control variables and a summary of the precision cohort selected should be printed in the Analysis Results column of the Population Analysis window.
 Right now, the interface is less than transparent.

 - The progress bar is not great.
-It can be made much more informative with functionality-specific progress messages (e.g. "constructing survey cohort", "running models for first dataset", etc.).
+It can be made more informative with functionality-specific progress messages (e.g. "constructing survey cohort", "running models for first dataset", etc.).

 - Not all datasets contain all possible control variables -- you can only use subsets of expert-recommended control variables.
 If more control variables can be added without having a large effect on the number of complete observations, they should be added.

+- Cadre analysis is not available yet.
+This is partially because we don't know the best way to present the more complex cadre models succinctly.
+We should fix that.